-Using the 2011 benchmark case as the starting point, two power flow models were developed to reflect the GI-2008-13 project with the two potential transmission line alternatives and POIs, at 230-kV and 345-kV.
-The proposed wind generation facility consists of 270 General Electric (GE) 1.5 MW wind turbines.
+Using the 2010 benchmark case as the starting point, two power flow models were developed to reflect the GI-2008-8 project with the two potential transmission line alternatives and POIs, at 230-kV and 345-kV.
+The proposed wind generation facility consists of 267 General Electric (GE) 1.5 MW wind turbines.
 The turbines have a terminal voltage of 575 volts.
-For this feasibility study, the turbines have been represented as two equivalent generators of 200 MW each with a terminal voltage of 575 volts, which is stepped up to 34.5 kV.
+For this feasibility study, the turbines have been represented as two equivalent generators of 200 MW with a terminal voltage of 575 volts, which is stepped up to 34.5 kV.

 The Customer has requested that the study consider both a 230-kV and 345-kV interconnection alternative at Pawnee.
-The wind generation facility would be connected to Pawnee substation by a radial transmission line, 90 miles long, at either the 230-kV or 345-kV bus.
-In the 2011 timeframe, there is no 345-kV bus at Pawnee.
-Therefore, for the customer's 345-kV transmission line alternative, a 560-MVA 345/230-kV transformer has been assumed to be added to the PSCo transmission system at the Pawnee substation.
-For the 230-kV interconnection, the following has been added to the benchmark power flow case for 2011:
+The wind generation facility would be connected to Pawnee substation by a radial transmission line, 90 miles long, at either 230-kV or 345-kV bus.
+In the 2010 timeframe, there are no 345-kV facilities at Pawnee.
+Therefore, for the Customer's 345-kV transmission line alternative, a 560-MVA 345/230-kV transformer has been assumed to be added to the PSCo transmission system at Pawnee.
+For the 230-kV interconnection, the following has been added to the benchmark power flow case for 2010:

-- 1. The GI-2008-13 generation and a simplistic 34.5-kV collector system - 2.
+- 1. The GI-2008-8 generation and a simplistic 34.5-kV collector system - 2.
 Two 200-MVA 34.5/230-kV transformers at the wind farm site - 3.
 90-mile transmission line built for and operated at 230-kV operation

-In the 345-kV interconnection alternative, the 2011 benchmark power flow case was modified to include:
+In the 345-kV interconnection alternative, the 2010 benchmark power flow case was modified to include:

-- 1. The GI-2008-13 generation and 34.5-kV collector system - 2.
-Two 200-MVA 34.5/345-kV transformers at the wind farm site - 3.
-90-mile transmission line built for and operated at 345-kV operation - 4.
-One 560-MVA 345/230-kV transformer at the Pawnee substation
+- 1. The GI-2008-8 generation and 34.5-kV collector system - 2.
+Two 200-MVA 34.5/230-kV transformers at the wind farm site - 3.
+90-mile transmission line built for and operated at 230-kV operation - 4.
+One 560-MVA 345/230-kV transformer at Pawnee

-A bundled 795-kcmil ACSR (Drake) conductor was used for the radial line connecting the proposed facility to the PSCo system.
+A bundled 795-kcmil ACSR (Drake) conductor was used for the radial line connecting the proposed facility to PSCo system.
 The line impedance parameters for the 90-mile line were calculated for each voltage level using the PSS[®]E program TMLC.
-The new generation from GI-2008-13 was accommodated by decreasing the generation at Comanche unit 2 and unit 3.
+The new generation from GI-2008-8 was accommodated by decreasing generation at Comanche unit 2 and unit 3.

-Power Flow Study Process
+E. Power Flow Study Process

-Automated contingency power flow studies were completed on all power flow models using the PSS®MUST program, switching out single elements one at a time for all of the elements (lines and transformers) in control areas 70 (PSCo) and 73 (WAPA RM).
+Automated contingency power flow studies were completed on all power flow models using the PSS[®]MUST program, switching out single elements one at a time for all of the elements (lines and transformers) in control areas 70 (PSCo) and 73 (WAPA RM).
 Upon switching each element out, the program re-solves the power flow model with all transformer taps and switched shunt devices locked, and control area interchange adjustments disabled.

-Power Flow Results
+F. Power Flow Results